Robert Sempill the elder: Ballads

-Some of his poems and ballads were intended to advance the cause of the King's side during the Marian civil war.
+Some of his poems and ballads were intended to advance the cause of James VI during the Marian civil war.
 He was a mid-ranking Kings Party supporter, prominently known despite being outside of party leadership.
 He assuredly authored twelve poems out of a collection of twenty-five broadsides arguing against Queen Mary as a part of the Kings Party's political campaign, which collectively are known as the "Sempill ballads".
 Anonymous printed ballads such as The tressoun of Dumbertane, Robert Lekprevik, Edinburgh (1570), have been attributed to Sempill.
 The Tressoun describes Lord Fleming's failed ambush of the English commander William Drury at Dumbarton Castle.

 See Chronicle of Scottish Poetry (ed.
 James Sibbald, Edinburgh, 1802); and Essays on the Poets of Renfrewshire by William Motherwell, in The Harp of Renfrewshire (Paisley, 1819; reprinted 1872).

 Modern editions of Sempill are: Sege of the Castel of Edinburgh, a facsimile reprint with introduction by David Constable (1813); The Sempill Ballates (T. G. Stevenson, Edinburgh, 1872) containing all the poems; Satirical poems of the Reformation (ed.
 James Cranstoun, Scottish Text Soc., 2 vols, 1889-1893) with a memoir of Sempill and a bibliography of his poems.

+Drama

+Sempill is known to have written two now lost dramas, a play performed before Regent Moray in 1568 and an entertainment for James VI at Dumbarton in 1581.
+Jamie Reid-Baxter has suggested that he may also have been the author, in 1566-7, of the Scots comedy Philotus.